About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Jin Park is an adjunct professor at USC Gould School of Law, teaching reviewing and negotiating business contracts.
-In her practice with the Law Offices of Jin S. Park, she serves as outside counsel to USC.
-Her responsibilities include drafting and reviewing general business and intellectual property contracts and advising the counsel’s office on various transactional matters and dispute resolution.
+Jin Park is an adjunct professor at USC Gould School of Law, teaching LLM Contracts.
+She has also taught Reviewing and Negotiating Business Contracts and Legal Writing and Research.
+In her private practice, she served as outside counsel to USC, where her responsibilities included drafting and reviewing general business and intellectual property contracts and advising the counsel’s office on various transactional matters and dispute resolution.
+She has also served as adjunct faculty at UCLA School of Law.

 FACULTY IN THE NEWS